A Cat for a Small Apartment

 Marilyn

-ANSWER: Hi Marilyn and thanks for asking… I’ll attempt to, at least partially, answer your question on the basis that you are looking for a cat for a small apartment (a wider subject).
+ANSWER: Hi Marilyn and thanks for asking… I’ll attempt to answer your question on the basis that you are looking for a cat for a small apartment (a wider subject).
+Note: this was written about 15 years ago.
+The page has been updated.
+It remains a very relevant topic perhaps more so today in 2023.

 Pocket sized cats are almost always Persian cats as it seems that a mutation occurred in purebred breeding of these cats that produced a smaller cat.
 These smaller cats have formed the foundation for teacup cats and the breeding of them is relatively recent (in contrast to the dog world where miniature dogs have been around for a long time)- hence their scarcity.